The Stigma of Mental Illness Is Making Us Sicker

 As Knight Raskin told me: “I often wonder if we’ll live to see the day when we can talk about issues like suicide or addiction in the aisles of the supermarket with concerned neighbors without speaking in hushed tones, as if we have something to be ashamed about.”

 Dr. Mike Friedman is a clinical psychologist in Manhattan and a member of EHE International’s Medical Advisory Board.
 His opinions are his own.
-Follow Dr. Mike Friedman on Twitter @DrMikeFriedman and EHE @EHEintl.
+Follow him on Twitter @DrMikeFriedman and EHE @EHEintl.